hai-vr/documentation/docs/products/animator-as-code/functions-vrchat-destructive.md

 As times are changing, it is recommended that you switch to a non-destructive workflow using tools such as *Modular Avatar* or *VRCFury*, by creating an animator controller using `AacFlBase.NewAnimatorController()`.
 Alternatively, you can use functions contained in `AacFlBase` to destructively edit an arbitrary animator controller asset.

 :::caution
-To use these functions, use the extensions functions in `AacVRCDestructiveWorkflowExtensions`.
+To use these functions, use the extensions functions in `AacVRCDestructiveWorkflowExtensions`:

+- Add `using AnimatorAsCode.V1.VRCDestructiveWorkflow;` in your class imports.
+- If you use assembly definitions, add the `AnimatorAsCodeFramework.V1.VRCDestructiveWorkflow` assembly reference.
 :::

 ## Extensions for Base (AacFlBase)